 My counselling sessions take place in a comfortable room in the Isbourne Holistic Centre in Cheltenham (see map on my Fees and Location page).
 It's light and discreet, warm in the winter and cool in the summer.
 As the Isbourne is situated right in Cheltenham town centre, it's very convenient, including for people coming from surrounding areas such as Stroud and Gloucester.
 The A40 from Gloucester and the A46 from Stroud lead straight into Cheltenham town centre, and there are good bus and rail links.
 Rodney Road car park is just across the road from the Isbourne, and usually has spaces available - though you might want to check out when Cheltenham's festivals occur, as this can make town parking tricky.

 If you would like to speak to me in person, please call 01242 519845 and leave me a message.
 Alternatively you could click here to email me.
 I try to respond to messages within 24 hours, and am usually able to arrange a counselling appointment within a few days of you contacting me.

-Please turn to perspective on the last page of my website, where I explore themes from the world of counselling and therapy that interest me, and that I hope might interest you.
-You can find me on Twitter and Facebook, where I highlight useful articles and blogs that offer insight into all kinds of mental health issues.
+Click here for my blog perspective, where I explore themes from the world of counselling and therapy that interest me, and that I hope might interest you.
+You can also find me on Twitter and Facebook, where I highlight useful articles and blogs that offer insight into all kinds of mental health issues.